 While research is scarce, surveys on carnivore dieters report health benefits like weight loss and improvements in markers of chronic diseases, mood disorders, and autoimmune conditions.

 It’s important to note that self-reported data, like surveys, are a very weak form of evidence.
 Surveys can be used to develop hypotheses and guide future research but shouldn’t be considered to guide lifestyle choices.

-It’s based on the belief that humans evolved to eat a meat-heavy diet and that plants contain toxic compounds and anti-nutrients that prevent humans from reaching optimum health.
+It’s based on the belief that humans evolved to eat an all-meat diet and that plants contain toxic compounds and anti-nutrients that prevent humans from reaching optimum health.

 The carnivore diet encourages the consumption of:

 - Grass-fed red meat (particularly fatty cuts like ribeye)

 - Organ meats